home

 The swimming pool building was completed a year later and incorporates a sauna cabin, mini gym and changing facilities as well as the pool itself.

-Little Cot, Burley.
+Sunny Cot, Burley.
 2001

 This substantial renovation and extension was limited to a total living area of one hundred square metres on completion as it is classified as a “small dwelling”.